alxmrs/website/blog/2019-07-12-getting-back-my-domain.md

 Fast forward, later still.

-By around this time, I'm familiar with AWS and use that to buy other domains.
-For simplicity, it makes sense to transfer all my domains into one provider for simplicities sake, right?
+I've gaind maturity as a developer and know my way around cloud technologies (like GCP and AWS).
+I'm motivated to consolidate my tools on to one platform so I can build more advanced things.
-I start to log on to namecheap, which should be easy because I actually remember my username and password.
+To this end, I start to log on to namecheap, which should be easy because I actually remember my username and password.
-I hit the next screen:
+I enter those pieces of information.
+Then, I hit the next screen:

 ![I have to wait on a text to a phone number I don't control](/assets/namecheap-mfa-masked.png "A MFA screen showing my MaskedMe phone number")

-Ok, not a problem, I'll just grab it the information from my ol' MaskedMe account.
+Ok.
+This is annoying, sure, but not too big of a problem.
+I'll just log into my MaskedMe account, get the MFA code, and move ahead.

 A google search gets me [here](https://www.abine.com/).